bee-san/thm-subreddit-bot/README.md

 ***Description:***

-​A bot created for usage on the TryHackMe subreddit.
+​A bot created for usage on the TryHackMe subreddit, which can be found at https://reddit.com/r/tryhackme

 ***Related Hosting Links***